Decouple code using Interfaces

 }

-This code shows how to create a custom collection class that supports iteration and manual sorting.
+This code shows how to create a custom collection class that supports dynamic storage (can grow or shrink as needed), sorting, and iteration using List<T> and IEnumerable.

 class Program